Ely Cathedral: Music

-The cathedral retains six professional adult lay clerks who sing in the Cathedral Choir along with boy choristers aged 7 to 13 who receive choristerships funded by the cathedral to attend the King's Ely school as boarding pupils.
-Ely Cathedral Girls' Choir consists of girls aged 13 to 18 who are also boarding pupils at King's Ely and who are funded by the school not the cathedral.
-The girls' choir sings every Monday and Wednesday and often over the weekend too.
+The cathedral retains six professional adult lay clerks who sing in the Cathedral Choir along with boy and girl choristers aged 7 to 13 who receive choristerships funded by the cathedral to attend the King's Ely school as day or boarding pupils.
+From 2021, boy and girl choristers sing an equal number of services, and receive an equal scholarship off of school fees at King's Ely.
+The Director of Music leads the Boy choristers, and the Girl choristers are led by Sarah MacDonald.

 The Octagon Singers and Ely Imps are voluntary choirs of local adults and children respectively.